Paulina Peavy: Early life

-Paulina Peavy was born Pauline White in Old Colorado City, Colorado (now part of Colorado Springs) on August 24, 1901.
-In 1906, Peavy's family moved to Portland, Oregon, where she attended both elementary school and high school.
-When Peavy was eight, her mother died, leaving her to live with her father.
-In her unpublished manuscript The Story of My Life with a “UFO,” Peavy recalls that “it was my father’s belief that education would be wasted on girls ----- as they only shall marry and bear children.”
-Instead of a traditional high school, Peavy attended the Girl’s Polytechnic School in Portland, Oregon, where courses focused heavily on cooking and sewing.
+Pauline Peavy (White) was born in Colorado Springs, Colorado on August 24, 1901.
+Peavy's family lived in Colorado until 1906.
+The family moved West to Portland, Oregon that year, where Peavy spent much of her childhood.
+At the age of eight, her mother died, leaving her father to raise her.
+In her unpublished manuscript The Story of My Life with a UFO, Peavy recalls that, “it was my father’s belief that education would be wasted on girls ----- as they only shall marry and bear children.”
+After elementary school, Peavy's father encouraged her to attend Portland's Benson Polytechnic High School, where co-education was relatively new.
+At that time, trade courses for female students were limited to cooking and sewing.

-In 1923, Peavy graduated from Oregon State College, with a Bachelor of Science in Vocational Education.
-She likely met her future husband, Bradley A. Peavy (b.
-1898), as a student.
-They married in 1923.
-The Peavy family was powerful in Corvallis, Oregon — Bradley’s father, George Wilcox Peavy, was the Dean of Forestry at the time; he would later become the president of the college and the mayor of Corvallis.
-The couple left Oregon, however, and moved to southern California, where Peavy gave birth to her first son, Bradley Adelbert Peavy, in 1924 in San Pedro, California.
-She gave birth to her second, Wesley Peavy, two years later in 1926.
+White later attended Oregon State University where she first studied art.
+Her mentor was the art department chair and acclaimed American illustrator, Farley McLouth.
+While a student at the university, she met her future husband, Bradley A. Peavy (b.
+1898).
+The Peavys were a powerful family in Corvallis, Oregon.
+Bradley’s father, George Wilcox Peavy, was the dean of the forestry college.
+He would later become the president of the college and mayor of Corvallis.
+Shortly before graduating from Oregon State, the art department was temporarily closed due to McLouth's untimely death from influenza in 1923.
+The closure forced White to change majors.
+Instead of art, she completed her degree in vocational education.
+She married Peavy the same year.

+The following year the couple moved to southern California.
+Peavy gave birth to two sons while living in San Pedro, California.
+Her first son, Bradley Adelbert Peavy, was born in 1924 and her second son, Wesley Peavy, was born in 1926.

-In 1927, she won an advanced scholarship for 9 months paid tuition at the Chouinard Art Institute in Los Angeles (now part of the California Institute of the Arts) where she would eventually study with visiting artists Hans Hofmann and Morgan Russell.
+In 1927, Paulina Peavy won an advanced scholarship for 9 months paid tuition at the Chouinard Art Institute in Los Angeles (now part of the California Institute of the Arts) where she would eventually study with visiting artists Hans Hofmann and Morgan Russell.
 An undated resume she later wrote indicates that she finished her MA at Chouinard, although the school did not yet officially offer such a degree at that time.
 In 1929, Paulina opened the Peavy Studio of Art and Architecture and Peavy Art Gallery in San Pedro in a building she had designed.
 The venue hosted classes by Peavy and others as well as exhibitions of contemporary art.
 As a young woman, Paulina found herself married to an alcoholic man prone to violence.
 She filed for divorce in 1932.
 While Paulina was in a sanitarium for tuberculosis in early 1933, her husband Bradley took both boys to his parents’ house in Oregon.
 When Paulina recovered, she retrieved the boys from Oregon and eventually won custody.